sean-waev/caseware-product-app/README.md

     - Create a ProductCardComponent that displays product details (name, price, description):
     ```
-    this component is complete in the folder `src/app/product-card`
+    This component is complete in the folder `src/app/product-card`.
     ```
     - Accept a product object via @Input():
     ```
-    product data input is set via @Input() in 'product-list-single-pill.component.ts'
+    Product data input is set via @Input() in 'product-list-single-pill.component.ts'

-     on lines 11 & 12 and accepted in 'product-list.component.html' on lines 5 & 6
+     on lines 11 & 12 and accepted in 'product-list.component.html' on lines 5 & 6.
     ```

     - Add a button that emits an event (@Output()) when clicked:
     ```
-    the buttonClick function that emits an event (@Output()) is in
+    The buttonClick function that emits an event (@Output()) is in

     'product-card-component.ts' on line 29 and the output is the

-    string 'message' on line 33
+    string 'message' on line 33.
     ```

 3. Service & Data Handling (30 points)

     - Create a ProductService that provides product data (hardcoded or from a mock JSON file):
     ```
-    this service is complete in the file `src/app/services/product.service.ts`
+    This service is complete in the file `src/app/services/product.service.ts`.
     ```

     - Fetch and display products in a ProductListComponent:
     ```
-    this component is complete in the folder `src/app/product-list`
+    This component is complete in the folder `src/app/product-list`.
     ```

     - Use Observable (RxJS) in ProductService for asynchronous data fetching: